 Possession or display of a fictitious operator's license is a first-degree misdemeanor.
 The offense includes mere possession of a fictitious license or display of someone else's valid operator's license.
 The maximum penalties for this offense are six months imprisonment or a $1,000 fine or both.
-Moreover, if the fictitious operator's license is utilized to purchase alcohol or enter an establishment that serves alcohol, the minimum fine must be at least $250 and the person displaying the fictitious operator's license may have his/her valid operator's license suspended for two years.
+Moreover, if the fictitious operator's license is utilized to purchase alcohol or enter an establishment that serves alcohol, the minimum fine must be at least $250 and the person displaying the fictitious operator's license may have their valid operator's license suspended for two years.

 Operating a Vehicle Under the Influence of Alcohol or Drugs (OVI):

-It is illegal to possess in public an open container of an alcoholic beverage.
+Unless explicitly stated, it is illegal to possess in public an open container of an alcoholic beverage.
 Conviction of this offense carries a maximum penalty of a $150 fine.
 Consumption of alcohol in a motor vehicle is a fourth-degree misdemeanor with maximum penalties of 30 days imprisonment or a $250 fine or both.

 Disorderly conduct while intoxicated is a minor misdemeanor and carries a maximum penalty of a $150 fine.
 Disorderly conduct can be elevated to a fourth-degree misdemeanor (for example, if the person persists after a request to desist).
 Disorderly conduct occurs when one recklessly causes inconvenience, annoyance or alarm to another due to offensive conduct.
 Disorderly conduct also occurs when one makes unreasonable noise or engages in conduct that is detrimental to the life and health of any individual.

-State and local law prohibit depositing cups, cans or other waste on public property.
+State and local laws prohibit depositing cups, cans or other waste on public property.
 Violators are guilty of a third-degree misdemeanor carrying a maximum penalty of a $500 fine and up to 60 days in jail.